verlinof/sagara-msib-test/README.md

 ```

 6. Test the API
-   To test the API you can import the Test-backend-sesasi.postman_collection.json to the Postman, so you can check the full documentation
+   To test the API you can import the Test Sagara.postman_collection.json to the Postman, so you can check the full documentation